Dynamics of Weyl Scale Invariant non-BPS p=3 Branes

 \doublespace

-The action of Weyl scale invariant p=3 brane which breaks the target super Weyl scale symmetry in the N=1, 5D superspace down to the lower dimensional Weyl symmetry $W(1,3)$ is derived by the approach of coset method.
-The infeasibility of embedding an alternative Minkowski brane in the target super Weyl spacetime is also pointed out.
+In this paper a Weyl scale invariant $p=3$ brane scenario is introduced, with the brane embedded in a higher dimensional bulk space with $N=1, 5D$ Super--Weyl symmetry.
+Its action, which describes its long wave oscillation modes into the ambient superspace and breaks the target symmetry down to the lower dimensional Weyl $W(1,3)$ symmetry, is constructed by the approach of coset method. \begin{flushleft} {\it *E-mail: Luxin.Liu9@gmail.com\\} \end{flushleft}

-In Type II string theory, BPS D-branes which carry R-R charges break the bulk N=2 spacetime supersymmetries and are invariant under only half of the original supersymmetries [1].
-Its supersymmetric extension of Born-Infeld action describing the super BPS D-branes is realized by using Kappa-symmetry, which is needed for gauging away one half of the fermionic degrees of freedom [2].
-In addition, super BPS D-branes theories in dimensions other than ten were discussed in Ref.[3].
-However, when no Kappa-symmetry is considered, the number of fermionic degree of freedom becomes the appropriate number of fermionic Goldstone modes for completely breaking the bulk supersymmetry.
-This is the case of non-BPS D-brane[4].
-Although there is no manifest supersymmetry for this non-BPS D-brane world volume theory, the world volume theory is supersymmetric but realized as a spontaneously broken symmetry.
+\begin{flushleft} { 1.
+INTRODUCTION} \end{flushleft} In the brane world scenario, our visible universe may be confined to a three-dimensional volume which resides in a higher-dimensional space, and the standard model particles are confined on this hypersurface embedded in the bulk space [1].
+From the string theory point of view, we have both the BPS D--brane and non--BPS D--brane.
+In the first case, the BPS D--brane carries $R-R$ charges, breaking the bulk $N=2$ spacetime supersymmetries and invariant under half of the original supersymmetries [2].
+For the non--BPS case [3], there is no manifest supersymmetry for the brane world volume theory and the supersymmetry is realized as a spontaneously broken one.
+Actually, there have been many generalized proposals for the construction of non--BPS D--branes [4].
+In [5], a space filling non--BPS D--brane, which breaks the supersymmetries of the target non--centrally extended $N=2, 3D$ superspace, is introduced by means of the Green--Schwarz approach [6].
+This action, which is found to be dual to a non--BPS $p=2$ brane, can be alternatively constructed from coset approach and totally breaks the supersymmetry in the embedded $N=1, 4D$ superspace.

-There have been many generalized proposals for the construction of non-BPS D-branes [5].
-In Ref.[6], a space filling non-BPS D-brane, which breaks the supersymmetries of the target non-centrally extended N=2, 3D superspace, is introduced by means of the Green-Schwarz approach [7].
-This action, which is found to be dual to a non-BPS p=2 brane, can be alternatively constructed from coset approach and totally breaks the supersymmetry in the embedded N=1, 4D superspace.
+On the other hand, in particle physics it has been well known that the scale symmetry plays an important role [7--11], and it has been applied to a wide range of physics sectors, which include string theory, branes [12--19], as well as recent unparticle physics theory [20].
+Among them, there has been much attention on the theory of Weyl scale invariant $p$-branes, and considerable effort has been dedicated to their canonical formulations as well as their geometrical background [13, 14, 17, 18].